tomasklement/simple-server-report/readme.md

 ### Configuration of particular plugin

 Some plugins have their own specific configuration.
-It should be at the top of particular plugin script.
+It should be located at the top of particular plugin script.
 Plugins are located in `./report_scripts` folder.
 These settings can also be overwritten by `config.sh` in the root folder.

-## Execution

-    $ ./send_report.sh

 ## Writing own plugin